weijia/couchapp/docs/couchapp/install.rst

 ----------------------

 .. warning::
-    This section is out of date.
-Request for update.
+    This section is out-of-date.
+    We need you help for testing on newer OSX with newer ``couchapp.py``

 Using CouchApp Standalone executable